 To increase the odds your pumpkins will be properly pollinated grow more than one plant in the area and invite natural pollinators.
 This can be done by planting flowers that attract bees, butterflies, and hummingbirds to your garden.
 If you are still having issues there are other ways you can pollinate pumpkins.

 How to keep pumpkins off the ground to prevent rotting

 When your pumpkins do form healthy fruits you need to get these fruits up off of the ground as quickly as possible and keep them this way all season long.

 This will keep moisture from the soil from leading to your pumpkins rotting.
 You want good air circulation and a dry space for your pumpkins.

 Baskets – The most convenient option for getting your pumpkins up off the ground is to buy a batch of Mellon Baskets offline.
 These baskets are designed to hold heavy fruits like melons and pumpkins up off the ground to protect them from the moisture in the soil.

-Cardboard and foil – One common way gardeners get pumpkins up off the soil in a pinch is to wrap cardboard in foil to create a barrier that gets the pumpkins away from the soil.
+Cardboard and foil – One common way gardeners get pumpkins up off the ground soil in a pinch is to wrap cardboard in foil to create a barrier that gets the pumpkins away from the soil.
 If you live in a dry area you can also use newspaper

 In turn, the foil can help reflect the sun’s heat to help your pumpkins grow.
 For decorative pumpkins this is a great frugal option if you do not have other materials on hand.